 False alarms happen, sure.
 But how would you feel if you knew that it could have been avoided?
 Quite easily avoided, in fact?

 Many hotels focus on the quality of the food, cleanliness and the desirability factor of their facilities; which, of course, are all very important and contribute to a relaxing, memorable stay!

-However, no matter the prestige and status of the hotel, all that stands in the way of you and a building filled with frustrated holidaymakers is a false fire alarm.
+However, no matter the prestige and status of the hotel, all that stands in the way of you and a building filled with frustrated holidaymakers is a false alarm.

 And if you’ve ever heard a fire alarm, it’s definitely no soothing midnight concerto.